 What kind of legs should I choose for my sofa?

 Check out our comprehensive guide to the styles, shapes and best materials for sofa legs.
-You might want to opt for traditional wooden sofa legs, like our Model 02, or prefer a design where your sofa is flat to the floor like our Model 03 (there are still small feet underneath this model to protect the sofa).
+You might want to opt for traditional wooden sofa legs, like our Model 02, or prefer a design where your sofa is flat to the floor like our Model 03 or Model 06 (there are still small feet underneath this model to protect the sofa).
 Many designs come with protective rubber ends to stop the sofa from moving around.Swyft has a wide range of stylish, contemporary linen and velvet sofas.
-With our range of corner sofas and chaise sofas, there’s a design to suit your interior design pallet – and it can be with you, flat-packed in just 24 hours.
+With our range of corner sofas and chaise sofas, there’s a design to suit your interior design pallet – and it can be with you, flat-packed from 24 hours.